Part 2

 There is nothing worse than waking up in a tent which has either leaked or collapsed in the night.
 It can totally ruin your entire festival experience.
 A little extra expenditure at the outset, however, will get you a tent which will keep you dry and should last several summers of festivals with relatively little maintenance.

-Your tent is your home for up to five days and nights so you are generally better off buying a tent which is roomy enough for you and your partner and/or companions to be able to sleep, store your gear and move around comfortably.
+Your tent is your home for up to five days and nights so you are generally better off buying a tent which is roomy enough for you and your partner, family and/or companions to be able to sleep, store your gear and move around comfortably.

 I know it might appear decadent but before I succumbed to the relative luxury of a motorhome I often used to have this "four man" tent all to myself.
 It has a full 2 metre headroom and a living area that is big enough for several people to sit or stand.
 However once again don't forget that your ability to transport your tent is a factor in making your choice.
 There's no point buying a palatial tent if you are unable to carry it to your chosen campsite without giving yourself a hernia.